superduper-io/superduper/docs/getting_started/features.md

 - Task parallelization on Dask
 - Client-server for working with SuperDuperDB from a remote client
-- Change-data capture (CDC): users are enabled to insert data from any client and models may be executed on workers, capturing new inputs and populating outputs to the datalayer
+- Change-data capture (CDC): users are enabled to insert data from any client and models may be executed on workers, capturing new inputs and populating outputs to the database
-- Vector-search using LanceDB, which is kept in sync with the datalayer using CDC.
+- Vector-search using LanceDB, which is kept in sync with the database using CDC.